typeof(1:5)

 }

 }When the expression is a symbol (SYMSXP), the evaluator looks it up in the environment rho by walking the chain of parent environments.
-When it is a function call (LANGSXP), the evaluator finds the function, evaluates the arguments (wrapping them in promises for closures), and calls the function.
+When it is a function call (LANGSXP), the evaluator finds the function, evaluates the arguments (wrapping them in promises for closures), and calls it.
 When it is a literal (a number, a string), it returns the value unchanged.

-29.7 Promises at C level
+29.8 Promises at C level

-In Chapter 23, you learned that function arguments are wrapped in promises.
 At the C level, a promise (PROMSXP) is a struct with three fields:

 - Expression (